 The Caspian cobra is a heavy-bodied snake of medium length.
 On average it reaches around 3.5 feet; however, some individuals have been known to reach 5 feet.
 Its coloration ranges from yellowish-tan to pale brown along its back.

-Juveniles have thick, black bands which are most prominent on their undersides.
+Juveniles have thick, black bands that are most prominent on their undersides.
 These tend to fade in adulthood.
 Like all Cobras, Caspian cobras can expand their ribs to form a hood.

 Is the Caspian Cobra Aggressive?

 In short, yes.
 Like all snakes, the Caspian cobra will not actively seek out humans to engage with.
 However, even juveniles of the species react very defensively to human presence.

 It will generally try to escape if the threat is far enough away.
 However, when cornered, it will spread its hood and hiss before striking repeatedly.

 The black mamba is often claimed to be the most dangerous snake in the world to encounter.
 This is for a good reason.
 It’s exceptionally territorial and is the fastest-moving snake, able to reach speeds of up to 10mph.
 Native to Sub-Saharan Africa, its bite is deadly.

 A single bite from a black mamba could potentially be strong enough to kill over 25 people.
 However, a single bite is uncommon: it can bite up to 12 times in a matter of seconds.

 The venom contains neurotoxins and cardiotoxins (which damage the heart), and it is arguably the most fast-acting among snakes.

 Within 30 minutes after being bitten, victims can display breathing problems, heart and brain abnormalities.
 Antivenin must be administered immediately, as the rate of death without treatment is 100%.

 What Does the Black Mamba Look Like?

 Contrary to its name, the black mamba is not black in color.
-Its skin ranges from light grey to olive green.
+Its skin ranges from light gray to olive green.
 The inside of its mouth, however, is an inky black, from which it gets its name.